hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-sawtooth.md

 In a Sawtooth application, the ledger will store the state of the system, in addition to the immutable record of transactions that created that state.
 An application typically consists of two parts:

 * **Client Application**<br>
- Sends transactions to the blockchain, typically through the Sawtooth REST API.
+    Sends transactions to the blockchain, typically through the Sawtooth REST API.<br>
     Provides a user interface for the application.
 A client can be a command-line interface, a web page, a mobile app, an IoT sensor, or most any other kind of interface capable of sending HTTP requests.

 * **Transaction Processor**<br>
- Encodes the business logic of the application.
+    Encodes the business logic of the application.<br>
     Communicates with the validator, which sends transactions received from the client to the transaction processor for validation.

 ### Video: Designing an Application (Alexandra Groetsema)